huuminhn/Airline_Demand_Forecast/README.txt

 Airline Demand Forecasting
-Data collected from Airline survey  2012
+Data collected from Airline survey in 2012
 Data had been cleaned

 ########